 The battery that comes with Solo has a capacity of 5200 mAh, weighs 500 grams and you also get 23 – 25 minutes of flight (again, quite impressive!).

-We know that both have an incredible flight time but because of that, the time to charge the batteries is 1 hour and a half.
-Of course, you can change that by buying a new battery so every time you put one to charge you can always use the other one.
+We know that both have an incredible flight time but because of that, the time to charge the batteries is 1 and a half hour.
+Of course, you can change that by buying a new battery, so every time you put one to charge, you can always use the other one.
 Also, you can extend your flight time by learning some recharging and discharging battery tricks, which can be found in our article about ways to extend your quadcopter’s flight time.

 The controllers are not that different in terms of design and both have a support where you can keep your smartphone or your tablet so you can easily watch in FPV everything the camera is filming.